Oltika/Spring-Boot-Test-Driven-Development/README.md

 - Mocking framework: Mockito
 - Testing framework: JUnit 5
 - REST API: Spring Web MVC

+Note: Spring Boot 3.0.x targets Java 17 as its baseline.
+This project is configured for Java 21 and has been verified with that runtime; keep the Java version aligned across your local JDK, Maven toolchain, and deployment environment.

 This project provides a minimal REST/backend service around a Customer entity and includes unit and integration tests.